cheina97/liqo-network-docs/README copy.md

   to: 10.127.64.0/18
 ```

 This rule performs the opposite function for packets coming from the other cluster.
-It maps the packet's source IP using the remapped CIDR, which is necessary for routing the returning packets.
+It maps the packet's source IP using the remapped CIDR, which is necessary for routing the returning packets, that's why source natting is applied only to `liqo-tunnel`, which is the interface of the wireguard tunnel:

 ```yaml
 - match: